miketaylr/miketaylr.com-blog/_posts/2015-06-11-position-fixed-overflow-hidden.md

 Unfortunately at least one site relies on this bug (see [this comment][bug]).

 If you happen to know why, send a self-addressed stamped envelope to [twitter dot com slash miketaylr][tw] and let me know.

+**UPDATE**

+See https://twitter.com/gregwhitworth/status/609095284010852352 from @gregwhitworth.
+I'll try to write a follow-up post when I understand everything.

 [spec]: http://dev.w3.org/csswg/css-position/#fixed-pos
 [tc1]: https://miketaylr.com/bzla/fixed-overflow-1.html